Updated Nov. 9, 2021

-The relationship between the digestive system and a person’s psychological state is commonly referred to as “Gut-Brain” Axis.
+The relationship between the digestive system and a person’s psychological state is commonly referred to as the “Gut-Brain” Axis.
 Essentially, what we eat and how it affects our gastrointestinal functions influence our brain health.
 This can manifest in the form of stress, anxiety, or even depression.
 More formally referred to as the Enteric Nervous System, this extensive highway of neurons, chemicals and hormones can also be described as our “second brain.”

 In order to better help your patients, there are some key things about the Gut-Brain Axis that you should know.
 Here are some of the main ways that the brain and digestive system are related, and how science says that relationship affects our mental well being.